If you want to learn how to get cheap train tickets and save money on your travel, you’re in the right place.

 We had a look at single and return ticket prices on trains to Manchester with Northern.
 If you were travelling from Warrington Central to Manchester Oxford Road and returning on the same day, two single tickets will most likely be more costly than an Anytime Day Return.

 In other circumstances, the savings made when booking a return journey (compared to two singles) are much bigger.
-We found an off-peak same-day return journey from Newcastle to York for £31.60, whereas the single fares cost as much as £24.10 each.
+We found an off-peak same-day return journey from Newcastle to York for £34.09, whereas the single fares cost as much as £24.10 each.

-However, don’t just assume Anytime Return tickets will be the cheapest.
+However, don’t just assume Return tickets will be the cheapest.
 Sometimes there’s no difference between the price of two singles and one return, and sometimes a pair of singles may actually be the cheapest option.

-While you might ordinarily expect a return ticket for the same trip to be cheaper, it was actually priced at £98.10, which is £14.90 higher.
+While you might ordinarily expect a return ticket for the same trip to be cheaper, it was actually priced at £109, which is £35 higher.

 Even more surprising was the price of an Anytime Return ticket.
 This ticket entitles the passenger to return at any time of day within one month of arriving but would cost a whopping £369.49.
 With single tickets starting from under £20, it makes no sense to fork out this much on a return.